hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 Disse kan være varierende på tværs af sager.

 #### FFB Documentation
-The following new FSB documentation is documented in the record system.
+The following new FFB documentation is documented in the record system.

 ##### TargetGroup